Madhavanlabcode/Madhavanlabcode.github.io/index.md

 [Nature (2024)](https://www.nature.com/articles/s41586-024-07519-5) <br>

 We have discovered a novel technique to optically manipulate charge order in the kagome superconductor RbV<sub>3</sub>Sb<sub>5</sub>.
 Using our unique laser-coupled STM set-up, we apply linearly polarized light along high-symmetry directions and find that the relative intensities of CDW peaks can be reversibly switched.
 We also find that the CDW order can be manipulated by perpendicular magnetic fields.
-In collaboration with theorists, we show that the simplest CDW matching our data is an out-of-phase combination of vanadium bond order and oribtal loop currents.
+In collaboration with theorists, we show that the simplest CDW matching our data is an out-of-phase combination of vanadium bond order and orbital loop currents.
 Our laser STM technique opens doors toward dynamical optical control of complex quantum phenomena in quantum materials.

 ---